kevinweber/lazy-load-for-videos/readme.txt

 = 1.5.3 =
 * New feature: Support for Youtube and Vimeo URLs in tables created with plugin TablePress
+* Fix: Do NOT update all posts that have an oembedded medium when user activates the plugin anymore

 = 1.5.2 =
-* New feature: When user activates or deactivates this plugin, all posts that have an oembedded medium will be updated once automatically
+* New feature: When user -activates- or deactivates this plugin, all posts that have an oembedded medium will be updated once automatically
 * New feature: Users can update all existing posts manually
 * Improvement: Only load CSS/JS files on pages/posts when necessary